 - 2.3.6 The Sixth Carbon Budget (CB6) requires a reduction in UK greenhouse gas emissions of 78% by 2035 relative to 1990 levels.
 This is seen as a world leading commitment, placing the UK "decisively on the path to net zero by 2050 at the latest, with a trajectory that is consistent with the Paris Agreement" (CB6, page 13). - 2.3.7 Page 23 of CB6 refers to the devolved nations and sets out that UK climate targets cannot be met without strong policy action across Scotland, Wales and Northern Ireland.
-Key points from CB6 include: - > The CCC is clear in setting out that new demand for electricity will mean that electricity demand will rise 50% to 2035 and doubling or even trebling by 2050. - > CB6 needs to be met and that will need more and faster deployment of renewable energy developments than has happened in the past. - 2.3.8 The related 'Methodology Report' from the CCC advice, states that in all scenarios for the carbon budget and looking ahead to 2050, the CCC sees new onshore wind generation being deployed by 2050.
-They set out that their modelling reflects this by almost doubling onshore wind capacity to 20-30 GW in all scenarios by 2050. - 2.3.9 Following the Sixth Carbon Budget, the UK Government announced on 20 April 2021 that it would set the world's most ambitious climate change target into law (by the Carbon Budget Order 2021 (the Order)) to reduce emissions by 78% by 2035 compared to 1990 levels.
-This - Source: CCC.
+Key points from CB6 include: - > The CCC is clear in setting out that new demand for electricity will mean that electricity demand will rise 50% to 2035 and doubling or even trebling by 2050. - > CB6 needs to be met and that will need more and faster deployment of renewable energy developments than has happened in the past. - The related 'Methodology Report' from the CCC advice, states that in all scenarios for the carbon budget and looking ahead to 2050, the CCC sees new onshore wind generation being deployed by 2050.
+They set out that their modelling reflects this by almost doubling onshore wind capacity to 20-30 GW in all scenarios by 2050. - 2.3.8 Following the Sixth Carbon Budget, the UK Government announced on 20 April 2021 that it would set the world's most ambitious climate change target into law (by the Carbon Budget Order 2021 (the Order)) to reduce emissions by 78% by 2035 compared to 1990 levels.
+This effectively brings forward the UK's previous commitment of an 80% reduction by 2050 by 15 years.